-At the trial, Atticus presents a powerful defense of Tom and makes it clear that Ewell is lying.
-The children sneak into the trial and watch the proceedings from the balcony, where the black people are forced to sit.
-Jem is sure Atticus will win the case, but the all-white jury still convicts Tom.
-Jem is particularly hard hit by the verdict, and his faith in justice is even further shaken when Tom tries to escape from prison and is shot and killed.
+At the trial, Atticus presents a powerful defense of Tom and makes it clear that both Mayella and Mr. Ewell are lying, since Tom doesn’t have the use of his left arm and couldn’t have choked and beaten a woman, and Mayella’s injuries indicate that whoever beat her was left-handed.
+Rather, Atticus suggests that Mr. Ewell, who is left-handed, beat Mayella himself when he caught Mayella touching Tom.
+Tom saw running as his only option, even if it made him look guilty.
+Scout, Jem, and Dill sneak into the trial and watch the proceedings from the balcony, where the black people are forced to sit.
+While the prosecuting lawyer, Mr. Gilmer, questions Tom, Dill has to leave.
+He’s extremely upset by the racist way that Mr. Gilmer spoke to Tom.
+Outside, they meet Mr. Raymond, a white man who chooses to live with black people.
+He notes that Dill can only experience this kind of a reaction because he’s a child, whereas adults learn to ignore their innate sense of right and wrong.
+Jem is sure Atticus will win the case, but the all-white jury convicts Tom as guilty of rape.
+Jem is particularly devastated by the verdict, and his faith in justice is even further shaken when Tom tries to escape from prison and is shot and killed.